grafana/developer-advocacy/projects/Grafana Office Hours/GOH - LLM Observability with Ishan Jain.md

 - Intro
 	- *Hello and welcome to Grafana Office Hours.
 Artificial intelligence has gone very quickly from something out of sci-fi books to something quite commonplace that we use in various forms as part of our every day lives.
 Some of us might have even tried our hand at creating apps leveraging AI SDKs.
 Our guest today is going to talk about observability for AI: why we should do it, what to watch out for, and how exactly to set it up.*
-	- *I'm Nicole van der Hoeven, a Senior Developer Advocate at Grafana Labs, and I'm joined by Ishan Jain.*
+	- *I'm Nicole van der Hoeven, a Senior Developer Advocate at Grafana Labs, and I'm joined by a colleague of mine, Ishan Jain, a Senior Developer Experience Engineer.*
 - Introduce guest: Ishan Jain
 	- Who are you?
 	- What do you do?